 Anything else I can try in the interim.

-"best thing in this case is to replace the blower or the NUC."
+- Of course, I agree with Al, that best thing in this case is to replace the blower or the NUC.

 Thanks for the additional tips.
 Today the temperatures are touching close to 100 very frequently.
 I think it may be better not to run the machine till I hear back from Intel.
 I will ask for a replacement.